 As a parent, your interest in your child's learning can have a tremendous impact on his or her learning progress.

 You may have questions about how to become involved in your child's learning.
 Things may have changed since you were at school.
-For many, the terms of assessment “for" learning and assessment “of" learning are newer terms that are commonly used to describe what is happening in your child's school experience.
+For many caregivers, assessment “for" learning and assessment “of" learning are newer terms that educators use more commonly now to describe what is happening in your child's school experience.

 There are many different methods teachers use to gather information concerning your child's learning progress.
 Some of these include observations, conversations, work samples, quizzes and tests, assignments, tasks, and performances.
 Your knowledge about the variety of methods can help you talk to your child about their learning at school.